 Falls are the leading cause of injury and death among roofers.
 Subsequently, there are a variety of safety requirements for protection from falling in the construction roofing industry.
 OSHA 29 CFR 1926.501 Fall Protection General Requirements is consistently the most violated OSHA standard in construction.
 Common violations under this standard include failure to provide protection from falling near unprotected sides or edges and on both low-slope and steep roofs.
-In addition to protection from falling, there are further considerations for rooftop OSHA compliance and rooftop safety.
-First of all, let’s begin with recommended practices to keep workers safe.
+In addition to protection from falling, there are further considerations for rooftop OSHA roof safety.
+First of all, let’s begin with the OSHA fall protection requirements to keep workers safe.

 Recommended Practices for Safety Programs